zvolchak/FAME-Z/README.md

 Another program, ```ivshmem-client```, is also delivered with QEMU.
 Using just ivshmem-server and multiple ivshmem-clients you can get a feel for the messaging abilities of IVSHMEM/IVSHMSG.
 Combining the mailbox idea of IVHSMEM suggests a potential development environment for Gen-Z, once the server is extended.

-## FAME-Z Potential
+## Potential Gen-Z Emulation

 Unfortunately [```ivshmem-server.c```](https://github.com/qemu/qemu/tree/master/contrib/ivshmem-server) is written within the QEMU build framework.
 It is not a standalone program that permits easy development.
 And C is a bit limited for higher-level data constructs anticipated for a Gen-Z emulation.

 This FAME-Z project started out as a rewrite of ivshmem-server in Python using Twisted as the network-handling framework.  ```famez_server.py``` is run in place of ```ivshmem-server```.
 It correctly serves ```ivshmem-client``` as well as real QEMU processes.
 A new feature over ```ivshmem-server``` is that ```famez_server``` can receive messages from clients.
 I anticipate this will be needed to facilitate some of the Gen-Z messaging support.

+FAME-Z is intended for simple device connectivity, ie, bridge-to-bridge with some simple switches.
+As with all emulations there will be a point at which the effort fails to reproduce the environment accurately.
+This experiment will find that breakdown point and determine whether the functional section is indeed sufficient to allow Gen-Z software development in the absence of hardware.

 ![alt text][FAME-Z]

 [FAME-Z]: https://github.com/coloroco/FAME-Z/blob/master/docs/images/FAME-Z%20block.png "Figure 2"

-The intended first use of FAME-Z is support for the [Gen-Z Management Architecture Authoring Sub-Team (MAAST)](https://genz.causewaynow.com/wg/swmgmt/document/folder/100).
-MAAST is providing a suggested reference procedure and architecture for Gen-Z discovery, configuration and management.
-Once again a suitable platform for actual software development is lacking and FAME-Z could fill that void.

 ## Running with ivshmem-client